oren00/oren00.github.io/_posts/2014-05-02-travel-hacking.md

 ###Price matrix###
 Searching across multiple days makes sense if you've got very restricted travelability.
 As I'm open to all options I use the matrix to see when flights are cheapest if time is a variable.
 I use this more than price alert, as it lets me check nearly all potential flights simultaneously.

+###Price Trend###
+This is a fascinating and, in my opinion, the most useful feature of Kayak.
+You can use their graph of prices of tickets to figure out wether to buy a flight now, or wether to wait it out and see if the price falls.

 ##Choose your fare##
 I've used Priceline to get steep discounts up to 40% on flights.
 This was true of last minutes flights during peak times too.
 The interesting point here is that you bid with the agreement that if you win your credit card is charged.
 You can still specify times you're willing to travel so that you're not stuck with red eye flights.